A Few Commonly Asked Questions

 RSI has a long history of successfully developing services to meet the unique needs of people with disabilities.
 With an experienced team from both the medical and behavioral fields, we have the resources to offer supports across the spectrum of services being offered.
 This has allowed RSI to serve people with any type of disability, including those who are medically fragile or who have high behavioral needs, and help them maximize their ability to live the life they choose.

 How will supported individuals get to their medical appointments?
 Will they have to take a bus?

 RSI staff go through vehicle orientation training so they can safely transport the people we serve to all medical appointments and be there to offer assistance if needed.
 If they prefer to take a bus with staff, arrangements can be made to do so.

 Is ARMHS available to people who receive other services?

 Yes, ARMHS works in conjunction with case management, financial management, employment resources, CD programs, outpatient mental health services, assisted living and board/lodge facilities, and supported living settings.
 ARMHS services cannot be provided to individuals who receive ACT, T-ACT, or are currently residing in an Intensive Residential Treatment (IRT) facility, prison, nursing home, hospital, or chemical dependency treatment facility.
 ARMHS can be set up once the individual is transitioning out of one of these residential settings or if they discontinue T-ACT services.

 What are the responsibilities of RSI nurses?

-Nurses oversee clients’ health and medical needs, train staff on medical procedures and medication administration, supervise staff in providing appropriate medical care for all clients, and serve as the medical consultant on each client’s team.
-They also act as a liaison between health care providers and clients.
+Nurses oversee health and medical needs, train staff on medical procedures and medication administration, supervise staff in providing appropriate medical care for all supported individuals, and serve as the medical consultant on each person’s team.
+They also act as a liaison between health care providers and people receiving services at RSI.

 What happens if clients get sick and a nurse is not present?